AmulyaKaushik/Cloud-Based-Distributed-Forensic-Evidence-Storage-System/README.md

 ### ⛓️ Blockchain Audit Ledger

-- Off-chain, append-only signed ledger (Ed25519 cryptography)
+ - Off-chain, append-only signed ledger (Ed25519); each block embeds `signer_pub` and a signature for independent verification
 - Every audit event appended to immutable chain
 - Chain validation endpoints for auditor verification
 - Anchor snapshots to capture chain state at critical moments
-- Public key exposed for external verification
+ - Per-block `signer_pub` embedded in each block; `blockchain/key.pem` (public key) is also available for external verification

 ### 🖥️ Web Interface